ldaniel/fgvr/README.md

 The premise of this package is gathering a set of R functions that helps FGV MBA's students performing repetitive activities during the following steps: **Data Cleaning**, **Data Enhancements**, **Data Preparation**... and more!

-All the functions and resources available in this package was inspired on the **Business Analytics and Big Data** classes, where the following Professors shed some light into our minds:
+All functions and resources available in this package was inspired on the **Business Analytics and Big Data** classes, where the following Professors shed some light into our minds:

 - Gustavo Mirapalheta (Exploratory Data Analysis)
 - João Rafael Dias (Predictive Analytics)